Committees & Councils

 Student Services and Special Education

-Purpose: To support administrators in the areas of special education, student services, and coordinated youth services by:
+Purpose: The Council supports administrators in the areas of special education, student services, and coordinated youth services by:

-- Advocating best practices, policies, and legislation to ensure high quality student programs.
+- Advocating best practices, policies, and legislation to ensure high quality positive student programs.

 - Improving collaboration and communication between general education, student services, special education, and other support agencies and organizations.